causalNLP/causal-agent/docs/source/methods/overview.rst

 Causal inference is the process of determining whether and how one variable causes changes in another.
 Unlike correlation analysis, which only identifies statistical relationships, causal inference methods help us understand the underlying causal mechanisms and estimate the magnitude of causal effects.

-CAIS (Causal AI Scientist) implements a comprehensive suite of causal inference methods, from gold-standard experimental designs to sophisticated observational study techniques.
-This overview introduces the key concepts and method categories available in CAIS.
+Causal Agent (Causal AI Scientist) implements a comprehensive suite of causal inference methods, from gold-standard experimental designs to sophisticated observational study techniques.
+This overview introduces the key concepts and method categories available in Causal Agent.

 What is Causal Inference?
 -------------------------